 This dynamic can play out within the self in various ways.
 One way is when we desire to be relaxed and at ease with our circumstances whereas in truth, we feel frustrated and powerless.
 The tendency in this scenario is trying to choose one or the other, either coercing ourselves to feel good or ok because we really desire to, or drowning in the discomfort of how we feel, in other words feeling powerless to our emotional or physical reality.

-This dynamic can play out in relationship where someone else would say everything's fine, don't worry about it (because that's how they desire it to be for you) and you feeling upset, challenged by the circumstances you're in and not fine.
-When you feel like you have to dismiss or invalidate your experience and adopt there's, or resist their perceived insensitivity and reject their comments it leads to further conflict either played out within the self or with the other person.
-What if you could contain, include or validate other peoples desires for you as well as your current experience?
+This dynamic can play out in relationship where someone else would say everything's fine, don't worry about it (because that's how they desire it to be for you) whereas in reality you are feeling upset, challenged by the circumstances you're in and not fine.
+When you feel like you have to dismiss or invalidate your experience and adopt theirs or resist their perceived insensitivity and reject their comments it leads to further conflict either played out within the self or with the other person.
+What if you could contain, include or validate other people's desires for you as well as your current experience?

 What would it be like to increase our capacity to "be present" or fully be as we are and where we are AND acknowledge our preferences and desires for something different?
 We no longer have to deny where we are in favor of how or where we should be, nor do we have to exclude our desires or preferences for change in the name of "accepting what is."
 In addition to this we can then increase our capacity to celebrate when our desires and preferences match the reality we're experiencing.

 As we increase our ability to contain in our awareness the experience we're having and the experience we desire to have as well as the thoughts, feelings and emotions associated with the contrast between the two, we can retire the old strategies we once used to try to find relief from mental, emotional, physical and energetic discomfort.
 Here are some of the strategies that we can retire when we don't have to choose one side and reject the other:

 The fixation on what should be or the focus solely on what you desire strategies: